Tammy MacIntosh: Career

 She had a recurring role on Sea Patrol portraying Commander Maxine "Knocker" White.
 She also played Doctor Elizabeth "Mac" Macmillan in ABC's crime drama Miss Fisher's Murder Mysteries, and Doctor Amelia Ward in "Episode 9" of Crownies.

 MacIntosh was considered for the role of Bea Smith in prison drama Wentworth.
 She later joined the cast in the third season as vigilante Kaz Proctor, alongside actresses Pia Miranda and Libby Tanner.

-Tammy would exit Wentworth in series 7 as the show begun to take a toll on her.
-Macintosh revealed the extent of filming would leave her 'crying while going on walks' and she would facetime her son every night during production.
-Tammy spoke with the production team at the end of series six to inform them that the upcoming seventh season would be her last as Kaz.
-During series seven Kaz dies in the fourth episode of season 7 in a horrific killing.
+MacIntosh left Wentworth in season 7 as the show took a toll on her.
+Macintosh revealed the extent of filming would leave her "crying while going on walks" and she would facetime her son every night during production.
+MacIntosh spoke with the production team at the end of season six to inform them that the upcoming seventh season would be her last as Kaz.
+Her character was killed off in the fourth episode.

 Macintosh would join several of her co-stars from Wentworth during 2022 and appeared at both a Screen Star Event in London and Birmingham and would also appear at the Wentworth Con fan convention in Melbourne.
+Macintosh appears regularly at these fan conventions.

+MacIntosh made a cameo appearance in The Drover's Wife and appeared in The Longest Weekend.
+In 2024, Macintosh reunited with Guy Pearce in the film Inside.

+In May 2025, MacIntosh made a return to television after a six-year absence as Debra Fowler in soap opera Home and Away.